 What is The Distinguished Gentleman’s Ride?

-The Distinguished Gentleman’s Ride is an annual motorcycle charity event that raises funds for The Movember Foundation.
-The Movember Foundation is the leading global charity changing the face of men’s health, to improve the lives of men through prostate cancer research and men’s mental health initiatives.
-The Distinguished Gentleman’s Ride looks to activate all riders who own and ride classic and custom style motorcycles and scooters, to dress dapper and unite in a parade through the heart of their city to raise funds and awareness for prostate cancer and men’s mental health programs.
+The Distinguished Gentleman’s Ride is an annual motorcycle charity event that raises funds for Movember.
+Movember is the leading global charity changing the face of men’s health, to improve the lives of men through prostate cancer research and men’s mental health initiatives.
+The Distinguished Gentleman’s Ride looks to activate all riders who own and ride classic and custom style motorcycles and scooters, to dress dapper and unite in a parade through the heart of their city to raise funds and awareness for prostate cancer and men’s mental health.
 Each ride is organised by pre-approved ride hosts, and each city is limited to one ride.
 To find out if there’s a ride in your city, or a city near you, visit our rides page.

-The Distinguished Gentleman’s Ride has multiple goals, these include raising awareness of preventive measures, breaking stereotypes, and giving people a chance to raise funds for a worthy cause whilst riding their beloved machines.
+The Distinguished Gentleman’s Ride has multiple goals, these include raising awareness of prostate cancer and mental health, funding research and programs to help men live happier and healthier lives, breaking stereotypes of motorcyclists, and giving people a chance to raise funds for a worthy cause whilst riding their motorcycles.

-If you don’t have a suitable vehicle but are passionate about our event, you can still sponsor a rider or place a generic donation, which will contribute towards our charitable goals.
+If you don’t have a suitable vehicle but are passionate about our event, you can still sponsor a participant or donate to the event, which will contribute towards our charitable goals and benefit all men around the world.

 Is The Distinguished Gentleman’s Ride opened to all genders?

-Yes, The Distinguished Gentleman’s Ride raises money for men’s health causes, but we all have men in our lives that we care about, so The Distinguished Gentleman's Ride is a way for all genders to come together and show their support for the men in their lives who might have suffered, or are currently suffering.
+Yes, The Distinguished Gentleman’s Ride is opened to all genders, cultures and sexes.
+The event raises money for men’s health, but we all have men in our lives that we care about and want them living longer, so The Distinguished Gentleman's Ride is a way for all genders to come together and show their support for the men in their lives who might have suffered, or are currently suffering.

-Can I still ride if I don't have a Cafe Racer, Bobber, Classic, Tracker, Scrambler, Old School Chopper, Modern Classic, Sidecar, Classic Scooter, or Brat Styled motorcycle?
+Can I still ride if I don't have a Cafe Racer, Bobber, Classic, Tracker, Scrambler, Old School Chopper, Modern Classic, Sidecar, Classic Scooter, Classic Cruiser, Modern Classic Electric or Brat Styled motorcycle?

-I understand the ride was founded upon classic styled bikes, but why can’t we open it up to all?
+I understand the ride was founded upon classic styled motorcycles, but why can’t we open it up to all?

 Organising The Distinguished Gentleman’s Ride on a global scale is a tremendous task that has significant associated risks, as it currently takes place in almost 700 cities around the world with over 120,000 participants.